Who Bears The Burden of Proof — The Theist or The Atheist?

 The asymmetry in the analogy

 Russell’s teapot is a deliberately constructed example of a claim with no prior plausibility, no independent support, and no explanatory power.
 The teapot explains nothing.
 It was not required by any prior argument.
-It was invented purely for the purpose of the analogy.
+The teapot was invented purely for the purpose of the analogy.

 God is not like this.
-The concept of God — an uncaused, eternal, powerful ground of the universe — arises from prior arguments: the need for a cause of the universe’s beginning, an explanation for its fine-tuning, an account of the emergence of consciousness, a grounding for objective moral facts.
+The concept of God (an uncaused, eternal, powerful ground of the universe) arises from prior arguments: the need for a cause of the universe’s beginning, an explanation for its fine-tuning, an account of the emergence of consciousness, a grounding for objective moral facts.
 Whether those arguments succeed is a separate question.
-But they give the God hypothesis a prior plausibility that the Russell teapot explicitly lacks.
+They give the God hypothesis a prior plausibility that the Russell teapot explicitly lacks.
 Comparing them as though they are epistemically equivalent misrepresents the structure of the debate.

 What “default position” means

 The claim that atheism is the default rational position rests on a particular understanding of epistemic defaults.
 The idea is that in the absence of evidence, one should not believe.
-But this principle is more complex in practice than it appears in theory.
+The principle is more complex in practice than it appears in theory.

 Default positions are domain-specific.
-In empirical science, the default for a proposed entity is indeed non-belief until positive evidence emerges.
-But God is not proposed as an empirical entity discoverable by scientific investigation — God is proposed as the ground of the empirical world itself.
+In empirical science, the default for a proposed entity is non-belief until positive evidence emerges.
+God is not proposed as an empirical entity discoverable by scientific investigation.
+God is proposed as the ground of the empirical world itself.
 The epistemic framework appropriate for evaluating scientific hypotheses may not translate directly to metaphysical questions about what accounts for the existence and character of the physical world.

-Furthermore, strict non-belief in the absence of evidence is itself a position that requires justification in many domains.
-We hold beliefs about other minds, about the reliability of our faculties, about the reality of the external world — none of which can be straightforwardly established against a sceptical challenge.
+Strict non-belief in the absence of evidence is a position that requires justification in many domains.
+We hold beliefs about other minds, about the reliability of our faculties, about the reality of the external world, none of which can be straightforwardly established against a sceptical challenge.
 Pure epistemic neutrality, applied consistently, produces scepticism rather than atheism.

 The positive case and the burden